SSTGroup/Correlation-Analysis-in-High-Dimensional-Data/Improper-Signal-Subpsace-Detection/README.md

-Files implementing the proposed and the competing detectors as described in the paper "Determining the Dimension of the Improper Signal Subspace in Complex-Valued Data" by Tanuj Hasija, Christian Lameiro and Peter J. Schreier, In submission process, 2017
+Files implementing the proposed and the competing detectors as described in the paper "Determining the Dimension of the Improper Signal Subspace in Complex-Valued Data" by Tanuj Hasija, Christian Lameiro and Peter J. Schreier, IEEE Signal Processing Letters, vol. 24, no. 11, pp. 1606-1610, Nov.
+2017.

 ###########